ascorbic/unpic-img/README.md

 ### `layout`

 The layout of the image.
+See below for a video showing the different options.
 Can be one of:

 - `fixed`: the image will be rendered at the exact size specified by `width` and `height`
 - `constrained`: the image will be rendered at a maximum of `width` and `height`, but will scale down automatically if the container is smaller.